Val di Noto

 The Paolo Orsi Regional Archaeological Museum in Syracuse is undoubtedly one of the most extensive galleries in Sicily.
 Inside are the artifacts that mark the area’s historical itinerary, from prehistoric times to the Bronze Age, in the first sector, and from Greek times onwards in the second sector.
 In the latter, testimonials relating to the Greek domination, the Doric colonies of Megara Hyblaea, Syracuse, Gela, and Agrigento are preserved.
 You can also visit the Museo del Papiro “Corrado Basile” (“Corrado Basile” Papyrus Museum) in Syracuse.
 A visit to the Museo Civico di Noto (Civic Museum of Noto) is also worthwhile, where you can admire artifacts from Noto Antica and the archaeological area of Eloro.

-Antiquity.
+In Ragusa, we recommend the Museo Archeologico Ibleo, (Hyblean Archaeological Museum) established in 1900.
+Thanks to the artifacts, you can peruse the history of the territory of the province of Ragusa from the Neolithic to late antiquity.
 Not far from Ragusa, there also is the Regional Archaeological Museum of Kamarina, housing the artifacts of the namesake site located next to the gallery.
 Another exciting gallery is in Modica, where there is an important ethnographic museum.

 Interesting museums can be found in Catania and its surroundings.
 This city is rich in galleries and museums, including the Museo Civico di Castello Ursino (Ursine Castle Civic Museum) and the Museo Civico Belliniano (Melliniano Civic Museum).
 In Caltagirone, famous for its terracotta, you can admire many works of ceramic artwork at the Museo Regionale della Ceramica (Regional Ceramics Museum).